UPPMAX/R-matlab-julia-HPC/docs/julia/interactiveJulia.md

 This differs between HPC2N and UPPMAX :

 - HPC2N: the user remains on a login node.
-  All commands can be sent directly to the compute node using ``srun``
+  All commands can be sent directly to the compute node using `srun`
 - UPPMAX: the user is actually on a computer node.
   Whatever command is done, it is run on the compute node
 - LUNARC: the user is actually on a computer node if the correct menu option is chosen.
 Whatever command is done, it is run on the compute node
 - NSC: the user is actually on a computer node if the correct menu option is chosen.
-Whatever command is done, it is run on the compute node  - - PDC: the user is actually on a computer node if the correct menu option is chosen.
+Whatever command is done, it is run on the compute node
+- PDC: the user is actually on a computer node if the correct menu option is chosen.
 Whatever command is done, it is run on the compute node

 ### Start an interactive session

 To start an interactive session, one needs to allocate resources on the cluster first.

 The command to request an interactive node differs per HPC cluster:

 | Cluster | `interactive` | `salloc`     | GfxLauncher |
 |---------|:-------------:|--------------|-------------|